 Moving the bike from the garage was halted by the presence of a hawk on the wire.
 And one on the small palm.
 And another from the side fence and one from the feeder.
 As one of the neighborhood squirrels soon discovered it was a hunting party.
 Fortunately for the squirrel, they’re young and not very good at it.
 I guess if you wanna soar, first you’ve gotta grow, then you need to get unstuck.

 Not far into the ride I happened upon a large family (or two) of geese waddling along the hell-strip, feasting on grass and weeds.
 It’s the time of year they can’t fly: the new flight feathers are still maturing.
-So the walk.
+So they walk.
 Or waddle.
-Sweet, soft little grunting noises and the sound of ripping grass stayed with me as I pedaled slowly through a cool, shady neighborhood.
+Sweet, soft little grunting noises and the sound of ripping grass stayed with me as I pedalled slowly through a cool, shady neighborhood.
 I remembered to be grateful to the planners and developers who work around beautiful, mature trees.
 Another mile or so down the road a mature tree on the edge of a large pond looked like a well-decorated Christmas tree — only the dozens of “ornaments” were delicate white egrets.

 Not Everyone Enjoys Using a Bike to Fly